- Biomedical Ethics Unit

 Bioethics Admission Requirements and Application Procedures

-M.D., bachelor's-level professional training in a health science, or bachelor's degree in law, philosophy, or religious studies.
+M.D., professional training in a health science, or bachelor's degree in the sciences, social sciences, law, philosophy, or religious studies.
 Other students may be considered on an individual basis.

 Enrolment is limited to 12 students.